 Mercier Orchards

-Head to Blue Ridge for Mercier Orchards’ Farm, which plans to have u-pick blueberries starting in June.
+Head to Blue Ridge for Mercier Orchards’ Farm, which offers u-pick blueberries.
 Take in the beauty of the 300-acre farm with a tractor ride, and stop by the café or market for delicious food and treats.
-In July, you can also pick blackberries.
+You can also pick blackberries and vegetables.
 Blue Ridge.

 Southern Belle Farm

-This McDonough farm has a two-acre blueberry patch for pick-your-own, and they offer 10 different varieties of peaches, as well as blackberries, for u-pick.
+This McDonough farm has a two-acre blueberry patch for pick-your-own, and they offer 20 different varieties of peaches, as well as blackberries, for u-pick.
 Grab pre-picked berries at their market, which also has baked goods, jams, honey, fruit ciders and more.
-Visit with chickens, donkeys, cows, goats, horses and more at Belle’s Barn.
+Visit with chickens, donkeys, cows, goats, horses and more at Belle’s Barn, and they have special summer attractions from May 27-June 28.
 McDonough.

 Tuckaway Blueberry Farm

 This family-owned and operated blueberry farm is located in Loganville with more than 500 rabbit eye blueberry bushes.
+The farm plans to open in June.
 Loganville.

 Lone Oak Farms